reset4ll/LSPconfig-cloneovim/FAQ.md

 ### Should I use CoC.nvim, vim-lsc, vim-lsp, or neovim's built-in language server client?
 Which is best?

-All clients are great.
+All clients are great and have amazing communities of contributors.
 Pick whichever makes you happy.
 Reasons you may choose the neovim's built-in language server client:

 * It's very extensible, all handlers can be overridden to customize functionality in your init.vim/lua
 * Lua is a nice language to work in